programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 Web archive scholars have long emphasized that the web page snapshots displayed on the Wayback Machine are not necessarily identical to how pages originally appeared in the past, due to technical complexities in capturing and rendering web content.[^3] While a full discussion of these complexities is beyond the scope of this lesson, since we will be scraping media resources on archived web pages, it is important to know that on an archived web page accessed through the Wayback Machine's web interface, embedded media elements may have actually been captured on different dates than the page itself.

 A web page consists of an HTML file plus embedded media files - such as images, scripts, and stylesheets - that are referenced in the HTML by their URLs.
-When the user requests an archived web page snapshot, the Wayback Machine will deliver a "best effort" reconstruction of a web page by rewriting URLs in the archived HTML file so that each embedded resource loads from the closest available archived version on the Wayback Machine, based on the timestamp of the main HTML file.
-This process is known in web archive scholarship as **recomposition**.[^4]

-However, the Wayback Machine's crawler usually cannot capture all embedded resources on a web page simultaneously with the web page itself.
-This means that, when recomposing a web page for display, the Wayback Machine may have to draw snapshots of embedded resources captured at different times than the main page - sometimes months or even years apart - creating temporal inconsistencies that may complicate historical interpretation.
+However, when capturing a web page for preservation, due to technical and network constraints, the Wayback Machine's crawler usually cannot capture all embedded resources on a web page simultaneously with the page itself.
+Therefore, when a user requests an archived web page snapshot, the Wayback Machine will deliver a "best effort" reconstruction of a web page by rewriting URLs in the archived HTML file so that each embedded resource loads from the closest available archived version on the Wayback Machine, based on the timestamp of the main HTML file.
+This process is known in web archive scholarship as **recomposition**.[^4] Sometimes, the Wayback Machine has to draw archived snapshots of embedded page resources captured months or even years away from the capture date of the web page itself, creating temporal inconsistencies that may complicate historical interpretation.

 In this lesson, we will learn how to evaluate whether an embedded resource is **temporally coherent** with the recomposed web page snapshot displaying it - that is, whether a user in the past visiting the original web page on the date of capture would likely have encountered the same version of the embedded resource that now appears on the recomposed page snapshot accessed through the Wayback Machine's web interface.